-To reach the Bodhinagala forest hermitage, one has to travel on the Panadura-Ratnapura (A-8) highway, turn left from Aduragala and travel 1.5 km along the minor road which leads to the Kalu Ganga.
+To reach the Bodhinagala forest hermitage, one has to travel on the Panadura-Ratnapura (A-8) highway, and travel 1.5 km along the minor road which leads to the Kalu Ganga.
 Before coming to the river, the road branches off to the left and continues for another 1.1 km and comes to an area where it reaches the foot of Dombagaskanda.
-Although the road up the hill is motorable, it’s better to get off one’s vehicle at this point and walk through the forest.
+Although the road up the hill is accessible by vehicle, it’s better to get off one’s vehicle at this point and walk through the forest.

 Ven.
 Olaboduwe Sri Revatha Thera, with the help of a few villagers, visited the thick forest of Dombagaskanda and at first sight, realised it was ideal for a forest hermitage.
 The villagers and devotees in the Raigam Korale have constructed the Kutis and other buildings in the Dombagaskanda forest and on June 4, 1955, the complete hermitage of Bodhinagala was offered to the Sangha.

 In the beginning, 12 bhikkhus lived in the small kuti in five acres of forest.
 Later, it was expanded to 50 acres during the time of the late M.D.H.
 Jayawardena, the then MP for Horana.
 Today, this hermitage has numerous constructions including kuti, meditative pathways and medical halls, linked together and developed as a reputed forest hermitage in the country.

 An interesting feature about the monastery is the Gediya, the short tree trunk is used as a bell.
 When beaten with a stick, it emanates a large sound.
 It’s hung on a tree and is sounded around 10.00 am every day to call the monks of the hermitage to the main Dana Salawa from where they go on Pindapatha.